emanuelli01/emanuelli01/README.md

-- 🌱 Currently interested in Python and PHP
+- 🌱 Currently interested in NodeJS and C++
 - 📫 How to reach me: emanuellilucca@gmail.com

 <div>